 The United States of Pizza: America’s Favorite Pizzas, From Thin Crust to Deep Dish, Sourdough to Gluten-Free

 The author and chef take you on a tour of American pizzerias.
 This is one of the great books about pizza.
-The author explores the different regional takes on pizza from every corner of the great United States of America, including St. Louis and Connecticut.
-He even address gluten-free pizza dough.
+The author explores the different regional takes on pizza from every corner of the great United States of America, including St. Louis and New Haven apizza in Connecticut.
+He even addresses gluten-free pizza dough.